Prologue – A Shadow of Prophecy

 Disclaimer: I do not own any rights for the worlds or characters in Harry Potter.
 Those rights are owned by Scholastic Publishing Inc and J.K.
 Rowling.
 I do own the rights to my original characters depicted here, in as far as they differ from the worlds created by J.K.
 Rowling.

 "Do you doubt my vision?"
-The first man replied.
-He was obviously quite pleased with the result of their mutual endeavor.
-"I have never been wrong, only right in unexpected ways.
-The Master knows this, and will no doubt reward you for this service, once he returns.
-You still have your part to play, so don't let me keep you."
+The tall man raised one pale eyebrow, "I have never been wrong.
+Only right in unexpected ways.
+The Master knows this, and will no doubt reward you for following my instructions."
+The nervous man flinched upon hearing the word 'Master'.
+"And, you still have your part to play, so don't let me keep you."

-"The boy didn't seem particularly remarkable to me.
-I'd like to know more about this path we are setting him on."
-The second man frowned, searching his companion's expression.
+After a moment of quiet, the nervous man spoke, "The boy didn't seem particularly remarkable to me.
+I would like to know more about this path we are setting him on."
+He searched the tall man's expression, but it gave nothing away.

 "I have foreseen that the boy is key to the success of our plans."
-The first man said cryptically.
+The tall man replied cryptically.

 "So you know how this will end then?
 The boy will ensure our victory?"